5 Exercises To Increase Your Hemoglobin Levels

 As an aerobic exercise, dancing is a fun way to work out.6 Any genre, from salsa to Zumba, is a fair game.
 As long as it gets you moving, the exercise will increase hemoglobin.

 Adult classes are a great way to socialize and meet other people.
-However, if you want to do it in the comfort of your own home, check out online.
-There, you can find dance tutorials for free.
+However, if you want to do it in the comfort of your own home, check online for free dance tutorials.

 Biking or cycling is another exercise that increases hemoglobin.
 This aerobic activity is low-impact, so it won’t strain your body.
 You can also switch up the intensity according to your preference.7 Bonus: It doubles as a form of transportation.